This blog may contain affiliate links. Read our disclosure policy for more info.

 9. Coffee tour

-We visited a sustainable coffee plantation, and also a macadamia nut plantation.
+We visited a sustainable coffee plantation and a macadamia nut plantation.
 These weren’t giant farms, so we loved getting to see the local farm life and how immersed coffee is in Guatemalan culture.
-We learned about the whole process, from growing the beans to roasting, and also about the long standing history.
+We learned about the whole process, from growing the beans to roasting, and also about the long-standing history.

 Plus, you’ll get your caffeine fix with a chance to taste the excellent finished product.
 As a coffee lover myself, this was a really cool activity as I got to try one of the best cups of coffee I have ever had.

-This tour is $60 USD and included hotel pick-up and a personal guide, who was very knowledgeable and kind.
+This tour included hotel pick-up and a personal guide, who was very knowledgeable and kind.
 You do have to pay for entrance to the farm, so double-check the cost with the tour before you go!

 Reserve this tour now and get flexible payment and cancellation options.

-Reserve this tour now and pay later when you book online here!
+Reserve this experience now and pay later when you book online here!

 Where to Stay in Antigua, Guatemala